 The driver felt that where we weren’t at a good location so he got us all back into the minibus and drove further down the road which seemed to be nearer to where the performance was taking place.
 There was also less light pollution from the nearby town and cars, definitely a better spot than before.
 We hung around there adoring, admiring and photographing the incredible nature for the rest of the night.

 I could hear people asking our driver what settings they should use on their cameras.
 They were fumbling around and literally wasting precious time!
 Fortunately I was well prepared for the photo shoot (yes I’m gloating (>.<)).
-I familiarised myself with the newly bought camera (don’t ask, haha) back in the hotel and remembered the camera settings for the Northern Lights.
+I familiarised myself with the newly bought camera from Downtown Reykjavik (don’t ask, haha) back in the hotel and remembered the camera settings for the Northern Lights.
 Here is a simple table that should be helpful for beginners like me.

 The photo shoot went smoothly right from the start and I only needed to make some minor adjustments every now and then to see the different effects.